archethic-foundation/aeip/AEIP-1.md

 The Created header records the date that the AEIP was assigned a number and should be in yyyy-mm-dd format, e.g. 2001-08-14.

-AEIPs may also have a Replcaed-By header indicating that a AEIP has been rendered obsolete by a later document; the value is the number of the AEIP that replaces the current document.
+AEIPs may also have a Replaced-By header indicating that a AEIP has been rendered obsolete by a later document; the value is the number of the AEIP that replaces the current document.

 ## Appendix files